 When one spouse has a chronic illness or is disabled that spouse might not be able to support her/himself and therefore may need alimony from the other spouse.

 When there is a significant disparity in the incomes and employability of the parties, the lower-earning spouse is more likely to be in a position to “needs” alimony.
 The higher-earning spouse may also be in a position of having an “ability to pay” alimony.

 Economic and non-economic contribution of both parties to the marriage relates to the type of marriage the parties enjoyed.
 One spouse might have been primarily responsible for the finances while the other spouse might have been primarily responsible for raising the children and/or maintaining the household.
 Neither contribution is more important than the other.
 Rather both types of contributions are important for the Court to consider when deciding whether or not to enter an alimony order.

 The marital lifestyle also relates to the type of marriage the parties enjoyed.
-With this factor, the Court will consider whether the parties lived a lavish life style, were able to acquire significant assets i.e a second home, contribute towards retirement accounts, have disposable income after expenses were paid, take vacations, send their children to private school, the types of social activities the parties enjoyed, etc….
-The Court will then consider whether both parties have the ability to maintain that lifestyle enjoyed during the marriage.
-If one of the spouses is able to maintain that lifestyle and the other spouse is not, the Court may enter an alimony order so both parties are able to maintain the life style enjoyed during the marriage.
+With this factor, the Court will consider whether the parties lived a lavish lifestyle, were able to acquire significant assets, e.g., a second home, contribute towards retirement accounts, have disposable income after expenses were paid, take vacations, send their children to private school, the types of social activities the parties enjoyed, etc. The Court will then consider whether both parties have the ability to maintain that lifestyle enjoyed during the marriage.
+If one of the spouses is able to maintain that lifestyle and the other spouse is not, the Court may enter an alimony order so both parties are able to maintain the lifestyle enjoyed during the marriage.

 Lastly, the Court will consider whether or not either spouse lost out on economic opportunities as a result of the marriage.
 This most often arises where one spouse sacrificed either educational and/or employment opportunities during the marriage so that the other spouse could advance his/her career.